rochasdemarte/Hosted-Player/README.md

 ![](https://github.com/rochasdemarte/Hosted-Player/blob/main/Hosted-Player.gif)
 <br/><br/>
 You can call it a Performance, or maybe an Intervention but...<br/>
-It's a sort of a web video player, suggesting new ways of seeing the artist's work.
+It's a sort of a lazy web video player, suggesting new ways of seeing the artist's work.
 <br/>
 ### Try it yourself:
 - Just go to Lialina's work's website ["Hosted"](https://hosted.z21.web.core.windows.net/).<br/>